SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

-The ``popular-3k-python`` teaser contains a subset of 2197 popular repositories **tagged as being written in the Python language**, from GitHub, Gitlab, PyPI and Debian.
+The ``popular-3k-python`` teaser contains a subset of 2197 popular repositories **tagged as being written in the Python language**, from GitHub, Gitlab.com, PyPI and Debian.
 The selection criteria to pick the software origins was the following:

 - the 580 most popular GitHub projects written in Python (by number of stars),
-- the 135 Gitlab projects written in Python that have 2 stars or more,
+- the 135 Gitlab.com projects written in Python that have 2 stars or more,
 - the 827 most popular PyPI projects (by usage statistics, according to the `Top PyPI Packages <https://hugovk.github.io/top-pypi-packages/>`_ database),
 - the 655 most popular Debian packages with the